COGNIMANEU/toolbox/documentation/add_new_tool.md

 - **Pilot**: Specify in which pilot(s) your tool is intended to be used.
 - **References**: Include any relevant references or citations.

+Once the tool description file has been pushed to the GitHub repository, the webpage will be compiled and deployed again.
+Please refer to the [Actions](https://github.com/COGNIMANEU/toolbox/actions) tab to check for any errors.

 ### Images
 Store images inside the [images](/images) directory.
 Create a subdirectory named after your tool and place your images there.
 To use the images, use: